Our email policy allows us to fight spam, prevent abuse and provide fair and reliable web hosting to all Ecenica customers.

 - Your email account may only be used to store email message.
 It is designed to manage email and should not be used as an ‘online drive’ or ‘dropbox’.
 If you need to save files online you can use the file manager tool in your control panel.

-There are no limits to the number of emails, senders, mailing lists or addresses on our dedicated server solutions.
+- There are no limits to the number of emails, senders, mailing lists or addresses on our Cloud Servers.

 Mailing List Rules